SpecterOps/MSSQLHound/README.md

 | **-LinkedServerTimeout** `<uint>` | • Give up enumerating linked servers after `X` seconds<br>• Default: `300` seconds (5 minutes) |
 | **-FileSizeLimit** `<string>` | • Stop enumeration after all collected files exceed this size on disk<br> • Supports MB, GB<br> • Default: `1GB` |
 | **-FileSizeUpdateInterval** `<uint>` | • Receive periodic size updates as files are being written for each server<br>• Default: `5` seconds |

+# Limitations
+- MSSQLHound can’t currently collect nodes and edges from linked servers over the link, although I’d like to add more linked server collection functionality in the future.
+- MSSQLHound doesn’t check DENY permissions.
+Because permissions are denied by default unless explicitly granted, it is assumed that use of DENY permissions is rare.
+One exception is the CONNECT SQL permission, for which the DENY permission is checked to see if the principal can remotely log in to the MSSQL instance at all.
+- MSSQLHound stops enumerating at the database level.
+It could be modified to go deeper (to the table/stored procedure or even column level), but that would degrade performance, especially when merging with the AD graph.
+- EPA enumeration without a login or Remote Registry access is not yet supported (but will be soon)
+- Separate collections in domains that can’t reach each other for principal SID resolution may not merge correctly when they are ingested (i.e., more than one MSSQL_Server node may represent the same server, one labelled with the SID, one with the name).

+# Features I want to add:
+- Unprivileged EPA collection (in the works)
+- Collection from linked servers
+- Collect across domains and trusts
+- Azure extension for SQL Server
+- AZUser/Groups for server logins / database users
+- Cross database ownership chaining
+- DENY permissions
+- EXECUTE permission on xp_cmdshell
+- UNSAFE/EXTERNAL_ACCESS permission on assembly (impacted by TRUSTWORTHY)
+- Add this to CoerceAndRelayToMSSQL:
+  - Domain principal has CONNECT SQL (and EXECUTE on xp_dirtree or other stored procedures that will authenticate to a remote host)
+  - Service account/Computer has a server login that is enabled on another SQL instance
+  - EPA is not required on remote SQL instance

+# New Nodes